fivetran/dbt-language-server/README.md

 This extension will help you work with dbt and BigQuery.

 **Note:** Turning on [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) is strongly recommended.
-With this option turned on, VS Code will save your changes after a configured delay or when focus leaves the editor.
-This feature is required for preview, completion and errors highlighting.
+With this option turned on, VS Code will save your changes after a configured delay or when the focus leaves the editor.
+This feature is required for preview, completion, and error highlighting.

 ### Table of Contents